 Let’s be honest: hiring a domestic helper for the first time can be a challenging task.
-First, you need to find a good online platform or ethical employment agency.
-Followed by many hours of interviews and possible disappointment until you finally find the right fit (never settle for anything less).
+First, you need to identify and prioritise your needs.
+Then, find candidates through a good online hiring platform or ethical employment agency.
+Followed by many hours of interviews with domestic helpers and possible disappointment until you finally find the right fit (never settle for anything less).
 And when you think it’s all over, the paperwork process and haggle for salary starts.
-And with little experience, young mothers like my friend start googling and Facebooking to find out: how much should I pay my new domestic helper?

 Most people in Hong Kong are employees, with little experience in Management or Human Resources.
 It is therefore not surprising that many people find the process of screening and interviewing a domestic helper frustrating.
 How do you negotiate the salary with the domestic helper?
 How to handle an unjustifiably high salary request?
 How to make sure you are not taken advantage of?